status-im/swarms/ideas/122-sob-metrics.md

 #### Milestone 5 - '8 June 2018'
 - Report on the metric of Unique pageviews built
 - Report is testing and bug free
 - Manual reporting mechanism to share the results established

+#### Milestone 6 - '22 June 2018'
+- Report on the metric of Activation built
+- Report is testing and bug free
+- Manual reporting mechanism to share the results established